JuulLabs/pommel/README.md

 # Pommel

-Pommel is an annotation processor for Dagger projects to generate a module with single binding
+Pommel is an annotation processor for Dagger projects to generate a module with a single binding

 # Motivation